 Indigo Milk Cap Distribution, Habitat, and Ecology

-Fortunately, both for the Indigo Milk Cap itself, as well as those of us who appreciate Nature, the mushroom has an extremely large range of habitation.
-That’s because it inhabits certain portions of the continents of North America, Central America, Asia, and Europe.
+Fortunately, both for the Indigo Milk Cap itself, and those of us who appreciate Nature, the mushroom has an extremely large range of habitation.
+That’s because the marvel of evolution inhabits various portions of the continents of North America, Central America, Asia, and Europe.

-In Europe, it’s only know to appear in southern France.
-In Asia, though, it lives in both China and India.
-Meanwhile, in Central America, the fungus is known to inhabit Costa Rica, Guatemal, and Colombia.
+In Europe, it’s only known to appear in parts of southern France.
+In Asia, though, the wonder lives in both China and India.
+Meanwhile, in Central America, the fungus is known to inhabit Costa Rica, Guatemala, and Colombia.
 Elsewhere, it thrives in the southern and eastern United States.

-There, the majority of specimens of this impressive fungus develop from along the Gulf Coast of the United States, to the Appalachian Mountains.
+There, the majority of specimens of this impressive fungus develop across a range that runs along the Gulf Coast of the United States, to the Appalachian Mountains.
 There, however, its population concentrations become somewhat scarce.
 Small groupings do appear elsewhere, though.

 All regions in which it makes its home, though, share various natural attributes, of course.
-Chief among these is the presence of sufficient moisture.
-Warm temperatures represent another factor.
+Chief among these requirements tands the presence of sufficient moisture.
+Warm temperatures also represent another factor.
 Common locations include damp forests, frequently of pine or oak.

 Black Witches’ Butter